paion-data/packer-plugin-paion-data/.web-docs/components/provisioner/webservice/README.md

   be helpful to a user.
 See https://www.packer.io/docs/provisioner/null -->

-The `webservice` provisioner is used to install Jersey-Jetty webservice WAR file in AWS AMI image
+The `webservice` provisioner is used to install Spring Boot webservice JAR file in AWS AMI image

 <!-- Provisioner Configuration Fields -->

 **Required**

-- `warSource` (string) - The path to a local WAR file to upload to the machine.
+- `jarSource` (string) - The path to a local JAR file to upload to the machine.
 The path can be absolute or relative.
 If it is relative, it is relative to the working directory when Packer is executed.